-A while back I wrote about how judgment of others is natural and not necessarily unhealthy.
+Once upon a time I wrote about how judgment of others is natural and not necessarily unhealthy.
 It is condemnation that becomes the real issue.
 While I did receive a few comments and emails that opposed my line of thinking, most everyone who spoke up about my post agreed that it is near impossible to avoid judging others and that yes, condemnation was the line that need not be crossed.

 I received two VERY good questions as a result of that post.
-The first asked me to discuss how I dealt with being judged for my parenting approach.
-The second asked me to elaborate on how I would verbally respond to those individuals who made rude or naïve statements about my parenting practices both in theory or in action.
+The first asked me to discuss how I dealt with being judged for my parenting approaches.
+The second asked me to elaborate on how I would verbally respond to those individuals who made rude or naïve statements about my parenting both in theory or in action.

 I do not have a hard and firm response to how I “deal” with judgment.
 It really depends on who is doing the judging.
 I would respond differently to a family member than I would to a total stranger.
 I would respond on a case-by-case basis depending on what I am being judged for.

 Sometimes judgment warrants a response.
 Other times it really needs to be ignored.
 And of course there are the times that someone’s judgment might actually get you thinking…for a good reason.

 My mother-in-law used to judge my mothering, especially in my early days as a first time parent.
 I took offense to it when in fact she was only trying to impart a little wisdom.
 She was not trying to question my instincts or my decisions.
 She was simply trying to support me and make life a tad bit easier for me.
 However, I took every single thing she said as a complete condemnation of my decisions as a mother.
 Today, I enjoy hearing her advice and anecdotes about her experiences mothering her two children (who are 20 years apart!)
 I realize that she is not intruding on my mothering.
 She is simply trying to better understand my choices and philosophies so that she can support me as well as Tiny.